- Buy a card for $

 Current system limitations only allow you to pay one fare at a time at the O-Train station using a PRESTO card.
 You can purchase a second person's fare from the vending machine using cash or a credit card.

 When you tap to pay your fare, you will be given a 90-minute transfer window.
 The time remaining on your transfer and the route type will be stored on your card.
 Simply tap onto a reader to see how long you have to transfer to another route (including STO routes) without paying.
-If you are transferring from a regular route to an express premium route, you will need to pay a fare top-up.

 Using PRESTO on Para Transpo